Redinit/Bash-Scripting-From-Zero/Notes/echo_printf_comments.md

-#  Week 2 — Echo, Printf, and Comments
+#   Echo, Printf, and Comments

 In Week 2, we’ll learn how to **print text**, **format outputs**, and **add comments** to explain scripts clearly.
 These are the foundation of making our Bash scripts readable and professional.